dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

 [A Look Inside - Amkor Manufacturing](https://youtu.be/hR5orrmpoeE?si=HSSnPypsR-nuPQGj)

-## Wire Bond Packaging - Die attach to Molding
+## Wire Bond Packaging: Die attach to Molding

 Wire bonding is a method used to create electrical connections between the silicon die and the package leads or substrate using fine metal wires.
 It is a mature, cost-effective, and reliable technology, widely used in a variety of packages including QFN, SOP, and even some BGA formats.